I know what you’re thinking:

 My thought is that you want to learn how affiliate marketing works, master the strategy I share in my 5 Step Blueprint, then you can really focus on finding profitable niches.

-I’m not saying learn affiliate marketing while building a business that is not profitable.
-What I’m saying is that if you work with a topic that you’re interested in, learn how to find keywords, how to set up pages, how to monetize, how to rank on Google and so on.
+I'm not saying learn affiliate marketing while building a business that is not profitable.
+What I'm saying is that you can work with a topic that you're interested in, learn how to find keywords, how to set up pages, how to monetize, how to rank on Google and so on.

 Then after learning this you can start your next site in a more profitable niche perhaps, even if you find it really boring.
 But at that stage it won’t matter as much because you know how to build an affiliate marketing business.

 However, other successful marketers have stated the complete opposite:

 Go for profitability first, then build a site on something you’re passionate about.

 I personally would rather learn while working on a website that’s about a topic that I’m interested in, but it’s not a requirement.
 You need to figure out what would be best for you.

 The fact that several successful marketers give different advice regarding this means you need to take these recommendations and figure out what might work for you.
 Your experience might factor into this as well.